77 Sunset Strip: Initial setup and characters

 Private detective and former World War II Office of Strategic Services secret agent and foreign languages professor Stuart ("Stu") Bailey (Zimbalist) and former government agent and nonpracticing attorney Jeff Spencer (Smith) form a duo who work from stylish offices at 77 Sunset Boulevard in Suites 101 and 102.
-Tab Hunter claimed he was the first choice for the lead of the series, but turned it down.
+Tab Hunter was the first choice for the lead of the series, but turned it down.

 The street address was colloquially known as the Sunset Strip and was between La Cienega Boulevard and Alta Loma Road on the south side of the strip, next door to Dean Martin's real-life lounge, Dino's Lodge.
 Typically the two detectives would alternate as leads, with a Stuart Bailey case being featured one week and a Jeff Spencer case the next—although depending on the nature of the case, sometimes the two would team up.

-Suzanne Fabry, the beautiful French switchboard operator played by Jacqueline Beer, handles the phones for Sunset Answering Service, in Suite 103.
+Suzanne Fabry, the French switchboard operator played by Jacqueline Beer, handles the phones for Sunset Answering Service, in Suite 103.
 The firm of Bailey & Spencer employs her answering service, as do other clients.
 Although not technically an employee of the firm, Suzanne is involved in casework from time to time, especially in Season 2.

 Comic relief is provided by Roscoe the racetrack tout (played by Louis Quinn), who frequently hangs around the offices giving horse-racing tips.
 However he is sometimes used as an operative and is an ever-informed source for the word on the street.

 The firm's most frequently seen police contact is Lt.
 Roy Gilmore (Byron Keith), who is almost never called by his first name.

 The show's breakout character, who had not been included in the pilot film, was Gerald Lloyd "Kookie" Kookson III (Edd Byrnes), the rock and roll-loving, wisecracking, hair-combing hipster and aspiring PI who initially works as the valet parking attendant at Dino's, the club next to the detectives' office.
 Kookie often becomes involved in the firm's cases and is eventually made a full partner in the firm, with his own office.

 Also seen relatively frequently are the Frank Ortega Trio, playing themselves as the jazzy house band at Dino's Lodge.